 How is the new year celebrated in Japan?

-The New Year in Japan is known as Oshougatsu [お正月] and is celebrated from the 1st to the 3rd of January, but some traditions extend until the end of January with festivals, performances and ceremonies.
+The New Year in Japan is known as Oshougatsu [お正月] and is celebrated from January 1 to January 3, but some traditions extend until the end of January with festivals, performances, and ceremonies.

 The New Year in Japan has been celebrated since 1873, when the country adopted the Gregorian calendar (previously it used the Chinese calendar).